sermo/guides/ruby.md

-# WorldOne Ruby Style Guide
+# SERMO Ruby Style Guide

 ## Introduction

-This document presents a set of team-approved conventions for writing Ruby code at WorldOne.
+This document presents a set of team-approved conventions for writing Ruby code at SERMO.
 The goal of setting standards for code formatting and organzation is maintainable code.
 When code is readable, consistent, predictable, and understandable it is by nature more maintainable.
 By producing more maintainable code, we thus produce code that is more easily changed, more